habuka036/wakame-vdc-wiki/en/development-guide.md

 #### Debian packaging

 You might notice a [debian](https://github.com/axsh/wakame-vdc/tree/master/debian) directory in the main repository.
 Even though the directory is there, Debian packaging is currently **not** officially supported.
 Feel free to play around with the packaging info in this directory but don't expect it to work.

+#### Mussel

+Mussel is an API client and autotesting framework for Wakame-vdc written in bash.
+It can be found here: [client/mussel](https://github.com/axsh/wakame-vdc/tree/master/client/mussel)

+#### Autotesting

+There are currently three autotest suites for Wakame-vdc.

+Unit tests using [RSpec](http://rspec.info) are here: [dcmgr/spec](https://github.com/axsh/wakame-vdc/tree/master/dcmgr/spec)

+Integration tests using the Mussel framework are here: [client/mussel/test](https://github.com/axsh/wakame-vdc/tree/master/client/mussel/test)

+Integration tests using [RSpec](http://rspec.info) are here: [spec_integration](https://github.com/axsh/wakame-vdc/tree/master/spec_integration)

+#### Instance init scripts

+The instances need to do be made aware of meta-data that Wakame-vdc sets for them like ip address, hostname, etc. Scripts to do this are located here: [wakame-init](https://github.com/axsh/wakame-vdc/tree/master/wakame-init)

 ## Contributing code